-Status - This panel shows the current version of the software, the status of the currently selected monitor, as well as providing an easy way to check if updates to the software are available from NEC.
+Status - This panel shows the current version of the software, the status of the currently selected monitor, as well as providing an easy way to check if updates to the software are available from the Sharp NEC Display Solutions website.
 Display settings can be imported and exported to a file to allow settings to be easily shared between multiple displays.

-- 1 Multi Picture is not available on the P212 model. - 2 Inputs is only available for the PA322UHD and PA322UHD-2 models. - 3 USB is not available for all display models.
-Refer to the USB Panel column in the "Features by Model" tables on page 52 and page 53. - 4 OSD Hot Key and Area Marker are only available on the PA271Q and PA311D models.
+1 Multi Picture is not available on the P212 model.

+2 Inputs is only available for the PA322UHD and PA322UHD-2 models.

+3 USB is not available for all display models.
+Refer to the USB Panel column in the "Features by Model" tables on page 53 and page 54.